 This may sound obvious, but the more alcohol you drink, the greater your risk for becoming intoxicated and falling, which can make osteoporotic fractures more likely if you’re already prone to thin, weak bones.

-Types of Alcohol and Their Affect on Osteoporosis
+Types of Alcohol and Their Effect on Osteoporosis

 Other research published in the American Journal of Clinical Nutrition looked at the bone mineral density of men and women, noting that among the subjects, men tended to drink beer and women preferred wine.
 The men who consumed one to two drinks of beer or alcohol daily had higher bone mineral density than non-drinking men.
 Postmenopausal women who consumed one to two drinks per day had a higher bone mineral density in the spine and hip area than non-drinking women.